1 VOTER LOOKS AT LIBERAL- COALITION

 1 VOTER -COMMENT1 – My summary on the economy: Is this safe, sustainable and has potential for future growth?–

-If we rely on the claims made by the Liberals pre the 2019 election they would have Voters believe that economically Australia is in good shape.
+If we rely on the claims made by the Liberals pre the 2019 election they would have Voters believe that economically Australia was in in good shape.
 Startlingly, data has revealed quite the opposite, the Liberal claims could more accurately be labelled lies.

 These updated links will provide corrections to the Liberals misinformation-